pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Tutorial - Part 1 - Getting Started
 ===================================

+This tutorial provides a a very gradual introduction to event-sourced aggregates and applications, explaining just enough on the mechanics of this library to help users of the library understand how things work.
+It expands and explains the :ref:`Synopsis <Synopsis>`, and prepares new users of the library for reading the :doc:`Modules </topics/modules>` documentation.

 Python classes
 ==============

 This tutorial depends on a basic understanding of `Python classes <https://docs.python.org/3/tutorial/classes.html>`__.

-For example, using Python we can define a ``Dog`` class as follows.
+For example, we can define a ``Dog`` class in Python as follows.

 .. code-block:: python